 Understanding Lean Transformation (1 Day Class)

-Through instruction, small group discussions and exercises, the workshop participants will:
+Through instruction, small group discussions and exercises, workshop participants will:

-- Understand the five basic dimensions of organization change
+- Learn the five basic dimensions of organization change

 - Gain insights into key elements of a lean organization and the Lean Transformation Model